bensheldon/island94-jekyll/_posts/2019-09-23-attention.md

 ...

 I’ve been attempting to find mechanisms to remind myself that my attention is sovereign every single time I open an app on my phone.
 The only solution, has been to keep it in my pocket and not even try and open an app.
-Slowly slowly you begin to not bother pulling out your phone atll.
+Slowly slowly you begin to not bother pulling out your phone at all.
 If you are actually doing something, like reading a longread news article and feel the urge to check social media you have to think to yourself ‘Should I open twitter *again* or should I keep doing what I was doing’.

 </blockquote>